pluralsight/guides/in-review/ruby-ruby-on-rails/token-based-authentication-with-ruby-on-rails-5-api/article.md

   rails db:mgirate
  ```

-Now, start the server and open Postman or any other tool for making requests to an API and post the credentials to `localhost:3000/authenticate`.
+Now, start the server and use cURL to post the credentials to `localhost:3000/authenticate`.
 Here is how the request should look:
  ```bash
 $ curl -H "Content-Type: application/json" -X POST -d '{"email":"example@mail.com","password":"123123123"}' http://localhost:3000/authenticate
  ```